Call it what you like –

 It also includes an organizing divider tray to help keep small medical supplies from getting mixed up.

-It’s an all-around nice family emergency medical kit you can stash in a closet at the ready.
+It's a nice family emergency medical kit you can stash in a closet.

-That’s why the TravTac “go anywhere” design is perfect when a larger pack is too big, too bulky, and too heavy.
+This "go anywhere" design is perfect when a larger pack is too big, bulky, and heavy.

 This pack can fit many medical tools and supplies but is not so big to become cumbersome.